How to Get Featured in Forbes for AI Visibility: A CMO Playbook

 |---|---|---|

-| Proof | Real revenue, real customers, real category movement | Vague claims, no numbers |
+| Proof | Real revenue, customers, or category movement | Vague claims, no numbers |

-| Authority | Third-party validation from credible publications or analysts | Self-published hype |
+| Authority | Third-party validation from credible outlets | Self-published hype |

-| Retrieval | The story is easy for AI to quote and humans to verify | Dense, buried, or inconsistent messaging |
+| Retrieval | The story is easy to quote and verify | Dense, buried, inconsistent messaging |

-| Repeatability | The angle can be reused across press, LinkedIn, and search | One-off stunt |
+| Repeatability | The angle can be reused across press and AI search | One-off stunt |

 How I build the Forbes pitch